CS480UIC/dbs-resource_management/documentation/Normalization.md

-First Normal Form - All non-key columns depend on primary key
+First Normal Form -
+            "All non-key columns depend on primary key."

+ The tables are in First Normal Form as any table can be considered to be in first normal form as long as it has a primary key.

 Second Normal Form - The second normal form states that -
             "A table is in second normal form when all non-key columns depend on the whole primary key."